rjb489/CS386-wkgOut/GUR.md

 - Don't declare declare in loops
 - Declare variables at start of a function
 - Comment regularly
-- For individual branches, follow this naming format: branch<Name>
+- For individual branches, follow this naming format: branch"Name"
     - example: branchRiley
 - ---
 - More to be added...